Filing Student Code of Conduct Charges

-If you are experiencing problems the Office of Student Conduct may be able to assist you without filing formal charges.
+If you are experiencing problems with a student the Dean of Students Office may be able to assist you in filing a student conduct incident report.
 Contact the office to make an appointment to discuss options such mediation to resolve a dispute.
 However, members of the campus community have the right to file Student Code of Conduct charges when they feel they have been subject to inappropriate conduct.

 The Student Code of Conduct outlines behavioral expectations of students.
 This code is published in the student handbook The Key.
 Students and staff should familiarize themselves with these policies and procedures before filing a charge against another student.
-A student, staff or faculty member who charges a student with a violation is also expected to present testimony at a student conduct hearing should the need arise.
+A student, staff or faculty member who charges a student with a violation is also expected to present testimony at a student conduct hearing as the complainant should the need arise.

 How do I file charges?

-In order to file conduct charges against another student an Incident Report must be submitted to the Office of Student Conduct in room 262 of the McFarland Student Union.
-Refer to the Student Conduct Office within the Dean of Students Office for reporting options and forms.
+In order to file conduct charges against another student an Incident Report must be submitted to the Dean of Students Office in room 119 Stratton Administration Center.
+Refer to the student conduct homeage for reporting options and forms.

 Submitting an Incident Report

 The following information is generally needed to accurately file an Incident Report:

-- Name, local address, and gender of the accused student
+- Name, local address, and gender of the respondent (accused student)

 - Date and time of incident